tmaguire/azure-ad-verify-token/README.md

 # Azure AD Verify Token

-Verify JWT issued by Azure Active Directory B2C.
+Verify JWTs issued by Azure Active Directory (Azure B2C), Azure AD (organisational accounts and B2B workflows), and Microsoft Account (MSA).
+This is collectively referred to as the Microsoft Identity Platform which forms part of Microsoft Entra.

 > This fork is maintained by [@tmaguire](https://github.com/tmaguire) - this module was originally created by [@justinlettau](https://github.com/justinlettau).